fyne-io/fyne-io.github.io/_develop/custom-widget.md

 ### fyne.Widget

-A widget in Fyne is simply a stateful canvas object that has it's rendering definition separated from the main logic.
+A widget in Fyne is simply a stateful canvas object that has its rendering definition separated from the main logic.
 As you can see from the `fyne.Widget` interface there is not much that must be implemented.